dfinity/portal/docs/samples/t-ecdsa-sample.md

 ## Obtaining Public Keys

-The following motoko code demonstrates how to obtain a public key by calling the `ecdsa_public_key` method of the IC management canister (`aaaaa-aa`).
+The following Motoko code demonstrates how to obtain a public key by calling the `ecdsa_public_key` method of the IC management canister (`aaaaa-aa`).
 When the `canister_id` argument is left as unspecified (`null`), it defaults to getting the public key of the canister that makes this call.

 ```
   let ic : IC = actor("aaaaa-aa");